abcgz133/ChiSquare_Binning/README.md

 If YES, then append this tested feature to a list named 'select_var’, if No, then delete this feature.
 As a result, in the end of this processing all features in this list can be ensured to have sufficient significance and positive coefficients.

 The features in this list are the final features that can be finally to fit the logistic regression model.
-The training samples are then trained to fit the logistic regression model.
+The training users are then trained to fit the logistic regression model.

 The results are as follows:
 ```